acon96/home-llm/docs/Setup.md

 This is option A

 You need the following settings to configure the local backend from HuggingFace:
-1. Model Name: the name of the model in the form `repo/model-name`.
+1. **Model Name**: the name of the model in the form `repo/model-name`.
 The repo MUST contain a GGUF quantized model.
-2. Model Quantization: The quantization level to download.
+2. **Model Quantization**: The quantization level to download.
 Pick from the list.
 Higher quantizations use more RAM but have higher quality responses.

 #### Llama.cpp Backend with a locally downloaded model

 This is option B

 You need the following settings to configure the local backend from HuggingFace:
-1. Model File Name: the file name where Home Assistant can access the model to load.
+1. **Model File Name**: the file name where Home Assistant can access the model to load.
 Most likely a sub-path of `/config` or `/media` or wherever you copied the model file to.

 #### Remote Backends

 This is options C, D and E

 You need the following settings in order to configure the "remote" backend:
-1. Hostname: the host of the machine where text-generation-webui API is hosted.
+1. **Hostname**: the host of the machine where text-generation-webui API is hosted.
 If you are using the provided add-on then the hostname is `local-text-generation-webui` or `f459db47-text-generation-webui` depending on how the addon was installed.
-2. Port: the port for accessing the text-generation-webui API.
+2. **Port**: the port for accessing the text-generation-webui API.
 NOTE: this is not the same as the UI port.
 (Usually 5000)
-3. Name of the Model: This name must EXACTLY match the name as it appears in `text-generation-webui`
+3. **Name of the Model**: This name must EXACTLY match the name as it appears in `text-generation-webui`

 With the remote text-generation-webui backend, the component will validate that the selected model is available for use and will ensure it is loaded remotely.
 The Generic OpenAI compatible version does NOT do any validation or model loading.

 **Setting up with LocalAI**:
 If you are an existing LocalAI user or would like to use LocalAI as your backend, please refer to [this](https://io.midori-ai.xyz/howtos/setup-with-ha/) website which has instructions on how to setup LocalAI to work with Home-LLM including automatic installation of the latest version of the the Home-LLM model.
 The auto-installer (LocalAI Manager) will automatically download and setup LocalAI and/or the model of your choice and automatically create the necessary template files for the model to work with this integration.

-### 🗣️ Configuring the component as a Conversation Agent
+## Configuring as a Conversation Agent

+> 🛑 ✋🏻 Security Warning
+>
+> Any devices that you select to be exposed to the model will be added as
+> context and potentially have their state changed by the model.
+>
+> Only expose devices that you want the model modifying the state of.
+>
+> The model may occasionally hallucinate and issue commands to the wrong device!
+>
+> Use At Your Own Risk

 1. Navigate to `Settings` -> `Voice Assistants`
 2. Select `+ Add Assistant`